networq/website/getting-started.md

 ### Starting the server

-Using a command window pointed at the directory networq-web run the server using:
+* Using a command window pointed at the directory networq-web run the server using:

 ```
     $ php -S 0.0.0.0:8080 -t public/
 ```

-Open http://localhost:8080/ in a browser to start browsing the graph.
+* Open http://localhost:8080/ in a browser to start browsing the graph.

-As ports may be pre-assigned you may use this alternative.
+	- As ports may be pre-assigned you may use this alternative:

 ```
     $ php -S localhost:54321 -t public/
 ```

-Open http://localhost:54321 in a browser to start browsing the graph.
+	- Open http://localhost:54321 in a browser to start browsing the graph.

 ### Quick start with example data